rust-lang/book/nostarch/chapter17.md

 update the code inside one of the state objects to change its rules or perhaps add more state objects.

-First, we’re going to implement the state pattern in a more traditional object-oriented way, then we’ll use an approach that’s a bit more natural in Rust.
-Let’s dig in to incrementally implementing a blog post workflow using the state pattern.
+First we’re going to implement the state pattern in a more traditional object-oriented way, then we’ll use an approach that’s a bit more natural in Rust.
+Let’s dig in to incrementally implement a blog post workflow using the state pattern.

 The final functionality will look like this:

 1. A blog post starts as an empty draft.
-2. When the draft is done, a review of the post is requested.
+1. When the draft is done, a review of the post is requested.
-3. When the post is approved, it gets published.
+1. When the post is approved, it gets published.
-4. Only published blog posts return content to print, so unapproved posts can’t accidentally be published.
+1. Only published blog posts return content to print, so unapproved posts can’t accidentally be published.
 Any other changes attempted on a post should have no effect.
 For example, if we try to approve a draft blog post before we’ve requested a review, the post should remain an unpublished draft.